GSA/resources.data.gov/pages/_resources/fdspp-usagov-ai-chatbot.md

   Jessica Milcetich is the product owner of USA.gov and USA.gov en Español.
 To learn more about this project, check it out “[Breaking into Artificial Intelligence: Meet Our USAGov ChatBot!](https://blog.usa.gov/breaking-into-artificial-intelligence-meet-sam-the-chatbot)” or contact Jessica at [jessica.milcetich@gsa.gov](mailto:jessica.milcetich@gsa.gov).

+  {:.footnotes}

   #### Footnotes

-  1. ATO, or Authority To Operate, is the necessary security stamp of approval that a software must earn before agency users may work with it. [↩](https://strategy.data.gov/proof-points/2019/06/07/usagov-uses-human-centered-design-to-roll-out-ai-chatbot/#fnref:1)
+  [^1]: ATO, or Authority To Operate, is the necessary security stamp of approval that a software must earn before agency users may work with it.

   To receive updates on activities related to the Federal Data Strategy, please [sign up for the newsletter](https://public.govdelivery.com/accounts/USGSA/subscribers/new?topic_id=USGSA_756).